ACTG 1BH: HONORS FINANCIAL ACCOUNTING II

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-E. Special Applied Projects: Students will submit a report solving at least one applied, real-world problem.
-Problems/Papers should be developed using business and/or accounting related software.
+- Special applied projects: Students will submit a report solving at least one applied, real-world problem.
+Problems/papers should be developed using business and/or accounting related software.
 These special applied projects will require students to discuss the related theory, using accurate business and accounting language and professional business writing.
 Projects may require the use of a computer and may require field visits and research

 - Worksheets: Problems and activities covering the subject matter.
 Such problems and activities will require students to think critically.
 These worksheets may be completed inside or outside of class